Hack-Club-SIT/basic-command-lines/Command-Line.md

     - **-r** stands for recursive function.
     - ***important***: not applying `-r` will result to an error and the command will not be executed.

-* `cp file_to_rename new_file_name`
-    - used for renaming files.

 *  `rm filename.extension`
     - used for deleting files.

 *   `rm -r directory_name`
-    - used for deleting directory which is non-empty.
+    - used for deleting non-empty directory.

 *   `rmdir directory_name`
-    - used for deleting directory which is empty.
+    - used for deleting empty directory.

 ### ***Tips & Tricks:***
 * `ctrl + l` *clears* the terminal.